renewable energy

 4. Increased Property Value

 Adding solar panels to your home is also likely to increase its market value.
 More and more homebuyers in the UK are looking for properties with energy-efficient upgrades, particularly as energy costs rise and environmental concerns grow.
-Studies have shown that homes with solar panels can see an increase in resale value by as much as 4% to 6%, depending on the region.
+Studies have shown that homes with solar panels (or enough roof space to install higher efficiency panels) can see an increase in resale value by as much as 4% to 6%, depending on the region.

 For a home worth £300,000, this could translate into an additional £12,000 to £18,000 in resale value—well above the initial cost of installation.
 This makes solar panels a savvy investment for homeowners who are considering selling their property in the future.